waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## A. Find the Secret Key (Cinnabar Gym)
 - **Current Plan:** Navigate the Seafoam Islands.
 The path seems to involve a series of boulder puzzles.
 - **Seafoam Islands Puzzle Log:**
-  - **B1F Boulder Puzzle:** Solved.
-Dropped two boulders through holes on B1F and B2F.
-  - **B4F Water Current:** The boulders did NOT stop the strong water current at (21,17).
+  - **B4F Water Current:** The boulders dropped from upper floors did NOT stop the strong water current at (21,17).
 The direct path south is blocked.
-  - **Current Situation:** The boulders dropped from B1F/B2F did *not* stop the strong water current on B4F.
-The path south to the warp at (22, 18) is blocked by this current.
-This confirms my previous hypothesis was incorrect.
-  - **New Hypothesis:** The solution is not to stop the current from this eastern section.
-The numerous unseen tiles suggest a large, unexplored western section of the cave.
-I must have missed a path on an upper floor (B1F, B2F, or B3F) that leads to the western half.
-My immediate goal is to ascend via the ladder at (26, 5) and systematically re-explore the upper floors to find the missed path to the west.
+  - **Current Situation:** My pathfinding tool was bugged, preventing me from seeing valid paths from water to land via `steps` tiles.
+This created the illusion that I was trapped.
+  - **New Hypothesis:** With my newly fixed `gem_path_planner_v6`, I can now reach the western platform of B4F via the steps at (8, 4).
+The ladder on that platform at (12, 8) is the correct way forward, leading to the unexplored western half of the upper floors.

 # IV.
 Archived Logs
 ## Pokemon Mansion Puzzle Log